 Resources › For Students and Parents How Much Does the GRE Cost in 2017?
 Share Flipboard Email Print Total costs for the GRE can be hundreds of dollars.
 Ryan Balderas / Getty Images For Students and Parents Test Prep GRE Test Prep Test Prep Strategies Test Registration Study Skills SAT Test Prep ACT Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More by Allen Grove Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college.
 Updated May 20, 2019 Students taking the GRE will pay a minimum of $205 in the 2017-18 academic year.
 Other fees such as score reporting and score review services can make that cost significantly higher, as will the cost of the GRE Subject Test and GRE test preparation materials.
 2017-18 GRE Cost Breakdown The GRE General Test Worldwide: $205 The GRE General Test in Australia $230 GRE General Test in China $220.70 Late Registration Fee for the paper-delivered test only $25 Standby testing fee for the paper-delivered test only $50 Rescheduling fee $50 Test center change fee $50 Extra score reports per recipient $27 Q and A review services for Quantitative and Verbal sections $50 Score review for Analytical Writing $60 Score review for Verbal Reasoning and Quantitative Reasoning $50 Score reinstatement fee $50 Cost of GRE Subject Tests Many colleges require not just the GRE General Test, but also a GRE Subject Test.
 Subject tests are offered in Biology, Chemistry, Literature in English, Mathematics, Physics, and Psychology.
 The fees for rescheduling a subject test and for score reports are the same as the fees for the GRE General Exam.
 The cost for each GRE Subject Test is $150.
 Cost of Official GRE Test Preparation Materials The table above presents costs for the exam and score reporting.
 Doing well on the exam, however, often requires reviewing practice questions and taking practice exams.
 GRE provides some free materials for this purpose, but additional materials are available for a fee.
 POWERPREP Online (practice for the Computer-delivered GRE General Test Free Practice Book for the Paper-delievered GRE General Test Free POWERPREP PLUS Online (includes two official practice tests) $39.95 The Official Guide to the FRE General Test $40 Official GRE Super Power Pack (includes the Official Guide plus extra quantitative and verbal practice questions $72 ScoreItNow!
 Online Writing Practice $20 Case Studies of the Cost of the GRE Sally is applying to three graduate programs.
 She knows which programs those are on the day of her computer-based GRE exam, so her score reporting is included in her exam fee.
 She relies solely on free online practice materials for her test preparation.
 Total Cost: $205Marco takes the GRE before he has figured out which graduate programs he will be applying to, so he is unable to designate schools for score reporting at the time of his exam.
 He later decides to apply to six programs that require GRE scores.
 Marco must pay for six score reports plus the exam fee.
 Total Cost: $367Danny scheduled the GRE for August, but decided he needed more time to prepare.
 He buys the Official Guide to the GRE General Test and reschedules his exam for October.
 He is applying to highly selective graduate programs, so he sends out nine applications (he identifies four of these for score reporting when he takes the computer-based exam; so he must pay for five score reports).
 Total Cost: $390 Marissa is planning to go to graduate school for chemistry, and she is required to take both the GRE General Test and the GRE Subject Test.
 She buys the Official Guide to the GRE General Test, and she sends scores to a total of eight colleges (four score reports are included in her exam fees, so she needs to pay for the remaining four reports.
 When she receives her General Exam scores, she is convinced her GRE scores are not good enough for competitive programs, so she takes the exam a second time.
 Total Cost: $668 You can see that your total cost for the GRE will often be more than the exam fee, and the price can get high quickly when you are applying to a large number of schools or need to take both the General and the Subject tests.
 GRE Fee Reduction Program Some students simply don't have hundreds of dollars to spend on a standardized test.
 Fortunately, qualifying students can receive a 50 percent reduction in the exam fee if they can prove financial need.
 Details are available on the GRE Fee Reduction Program webpage.
 Of course, even at a 50% reduction, paying for the exam will still be a struggle for some students.
 Whereas the SAT offers fee waivers for qualifying students, GRE does not have a waiver option.
-Continue Reading How to Get a GRE Voucher for a Discounted Testing Fee Learn About Costs, Fees and Waivers for the 2018-19 SAT GRE vs. MCAT: Similarities, Differences, and Which Test Is Easier How Much It Will Cost You to Apply to an MBA Program Learn About Costs, Fees and Waivers for the 2018-19 ACT Graduate Record Exam FAQs What You Need to Know About Registering for the GRE How Much Does It Really Cost to Apply to College?
-What Are the LSAT Costs and Fees for 2018-2019?
-What Are the Registration Deadlines for the 2019–2020 ACT?
+Continue Reading How to Get a GRE Voucher for a Discounted Testing Fee Learn About Costs, Fees and Waivers for the 2018-19 SAT GRE vs. MCAT: Similarities, Differences, and Which Test Is Easier How Much It Will Cost You to Apply to an MBA Program Learn About Costs, Fees and Waivers for the 2019-20 ACT Graduate Record Exam FAQs 2019-20 LSAT Costs and Fee Waivers What Are the Registration Deadlines for the 2019–2020 ACT?
 Should You Take the GRE for Law School Admissions?
 How to Convert Your GRE Scores Into GMAT Scores How Much Does It Cost to Study for and Take the Bar Exam?
 SAT Test Dates and Registration Deadlines for 2019–20 GRE vs. GMAT: Which Test Should MBA Applicants Take?
 2019-20 LSAT Test Dates and Registration Deadlines The 8 Best GRE Prep Books of 2019 I Think I Got a Bad GRE Score.
 Now What?